uzh-dqbm-cmi/onconova/docs/src/guide/about.md

         server[Onconova server]
         client[Onconova client]
         db[(Onconova Database)]
-    api[Onconova API]
+        api[Onconova REST API]
+        fhir[Onconova FHIR Interface]
     end
     user[User]
+    healthcare[Healthcare Systems]
     subgraph "Customization (optional)"
         microservices@{ shape: processes, label: "Microservices" }
         plugins@{ shape: processes, label: "Client Plugins" }
     end

     user <--> client
+    healthcare <--> fhir

     client <-----> api
     server <---> api
+    server <---> fhir
     db <--> server

     microservices <.-> api
+    microservices <.-> fhir
     plugins <.-> client
     plugins <.-> microservices
 ```

 #### Core Components

 - **Onconova Server** - The backend service responsible for handling business logic, API processing, and database interactions.
-It exposes the Onconova API to facilitate communication with the client and optional microservices.
+It exposes both the REST API and FHIR interface to facilitate communication with clients, healthcare systems, and optional microservices.
 - **Onconova Client** - A frontend application, a single-page application (SPA), that provides the user interface.
-It communicates with the Onconova API to fetch or send data and display dynamic content to the user.
+It communicates with the Onconova REST API to fetch or send data and display dynamic content to the user.
-- **Onconova API** - An API layer that acts as the communication bridge between the client and the server.
-It provides endpoints for retrieving data, submitting forms, managing user actions, and invoking server-side business logic.
+- **Onconova REST API** - An API layer that provides endpoints for research and analytical workflows.
+It serves anonymized data and supports general application integration, data retrieval, form submission, and server-side business logic.
+- **FHIR Interface** - A standards-compliant FHIR API that enables healthcare system integration.
+It provides pseudonymized data access for authorized clinical workflows and supports HL7 FHIR R4 resource interactions.
 - **Onconova Database** - A relational database responsible for persistent data storage.
-It is accessed by the Onconova Server to read and write application data.
+It is accessed by the Onconova Server to read and write application data for both API interfaces.

 #### Customization Components

-- **Microservices** - Independent, decoupled services that can extend or augment the core API functionality.
+- **Microservices** - Independent, decoupled services that can extend or augment the core functionality.
 These may handle specific business domains, integrations, or asynchronous processes.
-They communicate bidirectionally with the **Onconova API** and, optionally, with **Client Plugins**.
+They can communicate bidirectionally with both the **Onconova REST API** and **FHIR Interface**, as well as optionally with **Client Plugins**.
 - **Client Plugins** - Custom client-side extensions or modules that enhance or modify the behavior of the Onconova Client.
 These plugins can also interact directly with microservices for advanced client-side features like live data feeds, third-party integrations, or UI customizations.

 ## Component Orchestration